benjic/faas/watchdog/README.md

 HEALTHCHECK --interval=5s CMD [ -e /tmp/.lock ] || exit 1
 ```

 The watchdog process creates a .lock file in `/tmp/` on starting its internal Golang HTTP server. `[ -e file_name ]` is shell to check if a file exists.
-With Windows Containers this is an invalid path so you may want to set the `suppress_lock` environmental variable.

 Read my Docker Swarm tutorial on Healthchecks: